Family services and child benefits in Croatia

 More information on these regulations and other personal allowances can be found on the Croatian tax agency website.

 In addition to tax incentives, families are entitled to a stipend for each child given that meet certain requirements.
-This stipend is drawn from the HZMO pension fund.
+This stipend is drawn from the HZMO pension fund and it is called dječji doplatak or doplatak za djecu.

 To qualify for this stipend, the parent(s) making the application must:

-- Have at least three years of continuous residence in the Republic of Croatia
+- Have Croatian citizenship or permanent residence and at least 3 years of continuous residence in Croatia

 - Have an asylum status, or the status of a foreigner under subsidiary protection or the corresponding status of a member of their family

-- Have a total household income in the previous year that does not exceed the revenue threshold.
-The revenue threshold is determined by all household income earned in the previous calendar year.
-As of March 2018, the maximum income per household member allowed to receive benefits is 2.328,20 per month.
+- Have a total household income in the previous year that does not exceed 70% of the budget base.
+The base is determined by all household income earned in the previous calendar year.
+The maximum income per household member allowed to receive benefits is 309,01 euros per month.

-- Family with monthly income per member of 543,14 kuna or less gets 299,34 kuna monthly per child
+- Family with a monthly income per member of 72,09 euros or less gets 39,73 euros monthly per child

 More fun facts about the child allowance:

-- The allowance is paid monthly until the child reaches the age of 18, if the child continues with secondary education.
-If the child quits school after the elementary school (usually when the child is 15), the allowance will be terminated.
+- The allowance is paid monthly until the child reaches the age of 19 or 20, depending on the length of secondary education, if the child continues with secondary education.
+If the child quits school after elementary school (usually when the child is 15), the allowance will be terminated.

 - The amount does not change as the child ages.